 Even though they may look sleek and slim, tablets can stand the odd knock.

 Choosing the right tablets for children means looking at details like exteriors; a sturdy tablet’s exteriors can be surprisingly hardy.
-The Samsung Galaxy Tab A is 7.5mm thick, and comes with a metal ‘unibody’ to protect it at home and on the go.
+The Samsung Galaxy Tab A7 is 7mm thick, and has a tough glass front and aluminium frame to protect it at home and on the go.
 If you’re looking for a portable device, the Huawei MediaPad T3 10 is also ultra-slim, and its deceptively lightweight body is covered by a hardworking, strong aluminium case.

 Accidents can happen when you have little ones in the house.
 So when it comes to buying a tablet for your kids, make sure you’re familiar with what the manufacturer’s warranty will cover.
 It should cover you for any faults or issues you may have with the hardware or software, but may not include accidental or liquid damage.
 Vodafone customers get a 24-month manufacturer warranty for all non-Apple devices, and we’ll top up additional 12 months for Apple devices on top of the 12 months which Apple offer.
 For extra peace of mind, you can always buy tablet insurance that covers damage, loss and theft.

 If you’d like to add an extra layer of physical protection for your kids’ tablet, a tablet case and screen protector from a third party can help it withstand any knocks, drops and scrapes.

 A children’s tablet can open up new worlds and horizons for your curious-minded little one, but a greater online exposure can come with some risks.
 You may want to set some safety features and personalise some settings.
 Parental controls can help keep your kids safe online by limiting access to websites and apps, setting a ‘safe’ list of approved contacts they can call or message, and ensuring that kids can’t purchase apps without your consent.